iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

 Create download shares by choosing *File → Share…*.
 Optionally set a password required to download the file or folder.
-Uncheck *Require Passphrase* to create a public URL without password protection.
+Choose *Skip* to create a public URL without password protection.
 A Box account is not required to open the URL.

 ````
 ````{group-tab} Mountain Duck

 Create download shares for files and folders by choosing *Share…* from the [context menu](../mountainduck/interface.md#share).
 Optionally set a password required to download the file or folder.
-Uncheck *Require Passphrase* to create a public URL without password protection.
+Choose *Skip* to create a public URL without password protection.
 A Box account is not required to open the URL.

 ```{image} ../cyberduck/_images/Download_Share_Box.png
 :alt: Download Share Box